NEW FEATURE:

 plank --- the dark color of this plank compared to, for example, the ones directly above, is correct and shows some of the color range of this species.

 closeup of the plank directly above.
-The darker color of the distance shot is correct --- the brighter color of this closeup is an artifact of the bright light and my inability to get full color correction on this pic.
+The darker color of the distance shot is correct --- the brighter color of this closeup is an effect of the bright light and my inability to get full color correction on this pic.

 two planks